etaderhold/generate_quicken_csv/README.md

 			# "precious_metals" type is for precious metal prices.
 			{
 				"type": "precious_metals",
 				# Required.
-G for gold, S for silver, P for platinum, and L for palladium
+AU for gold, AG for silver, PT for platinum, and PL for palladium
-				"metal": "G",
+				"metal": "AU",
 				# Optional.
 Used as the file name prefix for the CSV output file.
 				"description": "Gold"
 			}